EricGebhart/plysp/README.md

 ### Clojure

 This isn't clojure.
-I've read a lot of source code for clojure and this isn't that.
+I am a clojure programmer, and this is not that.
 Going with a [BNF](https://en.wikipedia.org/wiki/Backus–Naur_form) parser changes things from the start.
-But, I know clojure, and I have studied the syntax and behavior.
-So it's related.
+But, I know clojure, and I have studied source.
+So it's related, like all lisps.
 [Clojure is here](https://github.com/clojure/clojure)

 ### Clojure-py